-With Time Domain selected, the channel's behavior is generated from a Reference waveform and a Transmitted waveform.
+With Time Domain selected, the Reference waveform and Transmitted waveform generate the channel behavior.
 Use the file boxes or browse buttons to select the files you want to use.
-The default location for the files is in the Windows/My Documents folder.
+The default location for the files is in the Windows/Documents folder.
 You are responsible for providing the time domain waveform files.

 NOTE.
 We recommend that the waveform file be a measurement of the channel from a Tektronix TDR/TDT system.
-The raw oscilloscope waveform is all that is needed.
-The measurement can be of:
+Required raw oscilloscope waveforms are: